ddaugher/backoffice_docs/source/tiers-pricing.rst

 Custom Domain Pricing
 =====================

-Gigalixir allows custom domains for each application.
+BackofficeDocs allows custom domains for each application.
 Up to 100 custom domains are included free for each application.
 Additional custom domains can be purchased by :ref:`contacting us<help>` and are priced according to the following schedule.

 ========  =============
 Quantity  Price / Month